-You are urged to visit this site; some excerpts from the detailed information are given here.
+You are urged to visit this site; some excerpts from the detailed instructions are given here.

-If your electronic artwork is created in a Microsoft Office application (Word, PowerPoint, Excel) then please supply 'as is' in the native document format.
+If your electronic artwork is created in a Microsoft Office application (Word, PowerPoint, Excel), please supply 'as is' in the native document format.

-Regardless of the application used other than Microsoft Office, when your electronic artwork is finalized, please 'Save as' or convert the images to one of the following formats (note the resolution requirements for line drawings, halftones, and line/halftone combinations given below):
+Regardless of the application used other than Microsoft Office, when your electronic artwork is finalized, please 'Save as' or convert the images to one of the following formats (Note the resolution requirements for line drawings, halftones, and line/halftone combinations given below):

-EPS (or PDF): Vector drawings, embed all used fonts.
+EPS (or PDF): Vector drawings; embed all used fonts.

-TIFF (or JPEG): Color or grayscale photographs (halftones), keep to a minimum of 300 dpi.
+TIFF (or JPEG): Color or grayscale photographs (halftones); keep to a minimum of 300 dpi.

-TIFF (or JPEG): Bitmapped (pure black & white pixels) line drawings, keep to a minimum of 1000 dpi.
+TIFF (or JPEG): Bitmapped (pure black & white pixels) line drawings; keep to a minimum of 1000 dpi.

-TIFF (or JPEG): Combinations bitmapped line/half-tone (color or grayscale), keep to a minimum of 500 dpi.
+TIFF (or JPEG): Combinations bitmapped line/half-tone (color or grayscale); keep to a minimum of 500 dpi.

-• Supply files that are optimized for screen use (e.g., GIF, BMP, PICT, WPG); these typically have a low number of pixels and limited set of colors;
+• Supply files that are optimized for screen use (e.g., GIF, BMP, PICT, WPG); these typically have a low number of pixels and limited set of colors.

-• Supply files that are too low in resolution;
+• Supply files that are too low in resolution.

 Please make sure that artwork files are in an acceptable format (TIFF, EPS or MS Office files) and with the correct resolution.
 If, together with your accepted article, you submit usable color figures then Elsevier will ensure, at no additional charge, that these figures will appear in color on the Web (e.g., ScienceDirect and other sites) regardless of whether or not these illustrations are reproduced in color in the printed version.
 For color reproduction in print, you will receive information regarding the costs from Elsevier after receipt of your accepted article.
 No charge for color reproduction in print will be made for the papers whose first author and/or corresponding author are the member (exclusive of the sustaining member) of the Mycological Society of Japan.
 Please indicate your preference for color: in print or on the Web only.
 For further information on the preparation of electronic artwork, please see http://www.elsevier.com/artworkinstructions.

-Please note: Because of technical complications which can arise by converting color figures to 'gray scale' (for the printed version should you not opt for color in print) please submit in addition usable black and white versions of all the color illustrations.
+Note: because of technical complications which can arise by converting color figures to 'gray scale' please submit in addition usable black and white versions of all the color illustrations.
+For the printed version should you not opt for color in print.

 • When preparing your figures, size figures to fit in the column width.